dinaypatil-web/smartfinhub/docs/prd.md

 - Encryption performed using Web Crypto API in user's browser
 - **Server Stores Only Encrypted Data**: Server database contains only encrypted ciphertext and cannot decrypt any user information
 - Application creator, system administrators, and database administrators have zero access to user's decrypted financial data
-- **Client-Side Decryption for Display**: When user logs in and views dashboard or reports:\n  - Encrypted data retrieved from server\n  - Decryption performed entirely in user's browser using user's encryption key
+- **Client-Side Decryption for Display**: When user logs in and views dashboard or reports:\n  - Encrypted data retrieved from server
+  - Decryption performed entirely in user's browser using user's encryption key
   - Decrypted data rendered on user interface without server involvement
   - Decrypted data never leaves user's device
 - **Seamless User Experience**: Encryption and decryption processes transparent to user, with no impact on interface responsiveness or data display